 The second way is to join a vendor and crafters Facebook group in your area.

 Selling your original work, art prints, and greeting cards at local events is the best way to build name recognition in your local area.
-You will have an opportunity to meet art collectors in your area as well as other local artists.
+You can meet art collectors in your area and other local artists.

 Selling Art At Local Fair Tips